Luzifer/dockermanager/README.md

     - `container`: Exported port in the container e.g. `80/tcp` or `12201/udp`
     - `local`: IP/port combination in the form `<ip>:<port>`
   - `environment`: Array of enviroment variables in form `<key>=<value>`
+  - `update_times`: Array of allowed time frames for updates of this container in format `HH:MM-HH:MM` (Optional, if not specified container is allowed to get updated all the time.)

 Example configuration for a jenkins container: